treeverse/lakeFS/design/open/spark-outputcommitter/perf.md

 Write all objects directly to the job branch.
 Store successful / unsuccessful tasks status _on another branch_.
-During commitJob take the objects belonging to the successful branches, delete the others, and commit and merge.
+During commitJob take the objects belonging to the branches of successful tasks, delete the others, and commit and merge.